canada-ca/Open_First_Whitepaper/2_Open_Standards.md

 #### UK

 The UK government is selecting a set of open standards for use in government technology.
 The aim is to apply these consistently across government bodies, making our services better for users.
-Open standards are selecte after a period of peer review and public comment through the [Standards Hub](https://github.com/alphagov/open-standards).
+Open standards are selected after a period of peer review and public comment through the [Standards Hub](https://github.com/alphagov/open-standards).
 The following are the endorsed [Open standards for government](https://www.gov.uk/government/publications/open-standards-for-government).

 - **Viewing government documents**: [HTML5](https://www.w3.org/TR/html5/), [Portable Document Format/Archival (PDF/A) 1](https://www.iso.org/standard/38920.html), [Portable Document Format/Archival (PDF/A) 2](https://www.iso.org/standard/50655.html)
 - **Sharing or collaborating with government documents**: [Open Document Format (ODF)](https://www.iso.org/standard/66363.html)